-Why build a Hawker Hurricane in foam with a Hot wire CNC foam cutter?
-Well as you may have noticed on my website I’ve built a Hot Wire CNC foam cutter and built a several flying wings.
+Why build a Hawker Hurricane in foam with a Hot Wire CNC foam cutter?
+Well as you may have noticed on my website I’ve built a Hot Wire CNC foam cutter and built several flying wings.
 So I was thinking about my next build and it had to be the Hurricane IID tank buster in Desert Air Force colours.
-I already have a Spitfire and Lancaster and had just recently read Leo Mckinstry’s excellent book on the Hurricane which inspired me to make it
+I already have a Spitfire and Lancaster and had just recently read Leo Mckinstry’s excellent book on the Hurricane which inspired me to build one.

 Building a model from scratch is quite challenging and requires a lot of research but I enjoy that and you sort of build an affinity with the aircraft.
 So that keeps me going when sometimes the motivation slides a little.

 Do you need a Hot Wire CNC Foam Cutter?

 The short answer is No. You can make foam core wings and fuselage sections without a CNC machine and many model builders do.
 I did before I built my CNC foam cutter machine for my Super VC10 but only for the wings and tailplane.

 I used a gravity hot wire bow which pulls a hot wire over some airfoil templates.
 Works quite well with a bit of practice but making the templates takes a lot of time and you usually need one for the top and bottom of the airfoil which soon adds up.
 It could be argued that the time I’ve spent on the CNC machine is far more and that’s probably true.
 But now I can produce a wing in one cut and in about 20 mins.
 My third flying wing was a quick build after I crashed the first one through pilot error.